Lecture 1

 Consider the following graph.

+We say P1 wins if the violet squares are reached and P0 wins otherwise.
 We will classify the vertices in a special way.
 At Level 0, the purple vertices will be included.
 At Level 1, we will include those square vertices, from which we can directly reach the Level 0 vertices.
 At the $n$th level, we will include those square vertices which can directly reach the square vertices of level $n-1$.
 Apart from the square vertices, we will include the circular vertices, which only have vertices to the lower levels.
 In formal language,

 $\text{reach}_{1}^{n+1}=\text{reach}_{1}^{n} \cup \{v\in V_1 |\exists v\to w , w\in \text{reach}_1^{n}\} \cup \{v\in V_0 |\forall v\to w , w\in \text{reach}_1^{n}\}$